kedacore/keda-docs/content/scalers/mysql.md

 - `query` - a MySQL query that should return single numeric value
 - `queryValue` - a threshold that is used as `targetAverageValue` in HPA.

-to provide information about how to connect to MySQL you can provide
+To provide information about how to connect to MySQL you can provide
 - `connectionString` MySQL connection string that should point to environment variable with valid value

-or
+Or

 - `username` used to access MySQL database
 - `password` used for the given user, this should be blank (no password) or point to an environment